 Building the stations

 The new underground stations on Stage 2 of Sydney Metro are designed to be as close to the surface as possible to allow customers to get in and out easily.
-At Crows Nest, Barangaroo, Central and Waterloo the stations will be excavated form the surface in a cut-and-cover construction method.
+At Crows Nest, Barangaroo, Central and Waterloo the stations will be excavated from the surface in a cut-and-cover construction method.
 At Victoria Cross, Martin Place and Pitt Street the station caverns will be mined out underground.

 Excavating a station box